Syed Muhammad Ashraf: Life

-Persian, Arabic and Sanskrit literary masterpieces.
+His elder brother, Syed Muhammad Ameen Mian Quadri, serves as the custodian of the Dargah of Marehra Sharif.
+Ashraf grew up in a family associated with Sufi traditions, which influenced his early outlook.
+He also had access to the library of Khanqah-e-Barkaatiya, which contains works in Urdu, Persian, Arabic, and Sanskrit.

 Education

 Ashraf's literary predilection was developed and refined further, as he joined the Aligarh Muslim University for doing Bachelor of Arts in Urdu literature.
-The AMU, acclaimed for its literary and elocutionary contests, provided the perfect platform for the blossoming of Ashraf's creative genius.
-That he took a very prominent part in the co-curricular activities, particularly literary ones, is evident from the several coveted posts he held at the AMU, ranging from Secretary, University Literary Club, Secretary AMU Great Books Club to Editor, Aftab Magazine.
-Also, he was the winner of various prestigious Debating Trophies.
-More importantly, notwithstanding his preoccupation with literary activities and writing stories which gained wide acclaim on the University campus, he kept earning the highest academic distinctions by standing first in his BA (Hons.) and MA examinations and was awarded Gold Medals for his academic excellence.
-To crown it all, soon after obtaining his master's degree he appeared at the highly competitive Civil Service Examinations and set a new record in the history of UPSC as he took Urdu as the medium of examination and qualified Civil Service.
+That he took part in the co-curricular activities, particularly literary ones, as evident from the several posts he held at the AMU, ranging from Secretary, University Literary Club, Secretary AMU Great Books Club to Editor, Aftab Magazine.
+Also, he was the winner of various debating trophies.
+Ashraf's preoccupation with literary activities and writing stories gained wide acclaim on the University campus, he kept earning the highest academic distinctions by standing first in his BA (Hons.) and MA examinations and was awarded Gold Medals for his academic excellence.
+After obtaining his master's degree he appeared at the highly competitive Civil Service Examinations and set a new record in the history of UPSC as he took Urdu as the medium of examination and qualified Civil Service.

 Career

 In 1981, he joined Indian Revenue Service and in 1990, he was appointed as Joint Commissioner Income Tax, Kanpur 1992 and also established Sir Syed Public Schools in Kanpur and rose to be the first Income Tax Commissioner at Aligarh in 2007, after having served at important positions in the Income 'tax Department at Nagpur, Agra, Kanpur and Mumbai, presently he is posted as Commissioner of Income Tax in New Delhi.

-Apart from discharging his professional duty, Ashraf holds the cause of education very dear to his hear.
-He has been instrumental in establishing educational institutions for the underprivileged in Kanpur, Marehra and Unnao and founding the sprawling, top quality educational complex, Al-Barkaat Educational Institution at Aligarh that imparts the education of CBSE 10 +2/MBA/BE.d and other professions courses.
-Besides, he has delivered lectures on social, educational and cultural issues at the leading 'Indian universities and also at the Urdu Festival under the aegis of University of Virginia, USA.
+Apart from discharging his professional duty, Ashraf holds the cause of education very dear to his heart.
+He has been instrumental in establishing educational institutions for the underprivileged in Kanpur, Marehra and Unnao and founding the educational complex, Al-Barkaat Educational Institution at Aligarh that imparts the education of CBSE 10 +2/MBA/BE.d and other professions courses.
+He has delivered lectures on social, educational and cultural issues at the leading 'Indian universities and also at the Urdu Festival under the aegis of University of Virginia, USA.